alliander-opensource/weather-provider-api/README.md

 Thanks to team Inzicht & Analytics and Strategie & Innovatie to make this project possible.

+A big thanks as well to Alliander for being the main sponsor for this open source project.

-Big thanks to guys of IT New Business & R&D to provide such an easy-to-use Python environment in the cloud.
+And of course a big thanks to the guys of IT New Business & R&D to provide such an easy-to-use Python environment in the cloud.